GoogleCloudPlatform/compute-internal-loadbalancer/README.md

 ### Hands-on: Launch the frontend application
 In this hands-on section, you will use Packer to build the VM image for the frontend servers, then launch a single frontend instance with a public IP address.

-1. On your tools instance, `cd` to the directory containing the frontend image files:
+1. On your `tool` instance, `cd` to the directory containing the frontend image files:

   ```sh
   $ cd ~/compute-internal-loadbalancer/images/frontend